throne1986/bookingapp/README.md

-# Movie Database
+# Booking App

-simple REST API  - a basic movie database interacting with external API.
+simple booking app

 ## How to get started